Pirone Park in Ayer: Earth Month Volunteer Opportunity!

 A One Week Stay in East Sandwich on Cape Cod.

-• One week stay available, only 800 feet from the beach!
+• Only 800 feet from the beach!

 • Wrap-around deck with awnings and natural gas fire pit for cozy evenings.